 MOD B/18/26

-25 2.8 Accounting rate: The rate agreed between administrations* in a given relation that is used for the establishment of international accounts.
+25 2.8 Accounting rate: The rate settled in mutual agreements that is used for the establishment of international accounts for international telecommunication services.

 Reasons: The accounting rate term is still used in mutual agreements between ROAs, thus the definition should be updated.